 It is for the domestic court to decide whether an annulled award should be enforced in Russia.
-Normally, Russian courts refuse enforcement of annulled arbitral awards.
+Normally, Russian courts refuse the enforcement of annulled arbitral awards.

-Article IX of the European Convention on International Commercial Arbitration 1961 narrows down the cases when annulment of an award at the place of arbitration can lead to its non-enforcement in Russia.
+It should be kept in mind that article IX of the European Convention on International Commercial Arbitration 1961 narrows down the cases when the annulment of an award at the place of arbitration can lead to its nonenforcement in Russia.
+Namely, the Convention provides for the possibility of annulment when: